TetaCindy/alu-shell/permissions/README.md

 ## 6-multiple_permissions
 This script adds execute permission to the owner and group, and read permission to others for the file `hello` using `chmod u+x,g+x,o+r`.## 7-everybody
-This script adds execute permission to the owner, group, and others using `chmod a+x` (without using commas). o
+This script adds execute permission to the owner, group, and others using `chmod a+x` (without using commas).
+## 8-James_Bond
+This script sets the permissions of the file `hello` so that only others have all permissions (read, write, execute) using `chmod 007`. o